Run boosted AI agents.

 A mandatory checklist before claiming work is complete: tests pass, linter clean, security scanned, screenshots taken, git diff reviewed, no debug statements, every requirement addressed.
 "Should work" is not verification.

-Four files, full control
+Three levels, full control

 Persistent Defaults